ang-zeyu/infisearch/docs/src/introduction.md

 #### Persistent Caching

 Persistent caching is achieved through use of the [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) API, which backs service workers and has excellent support in modern browsers.

+## How it Works:

+InfiSearch depends on a static, pre-built index that is a collection of various files.

+1. The CLI indexer tool first generates:
+   - Binary index chunk(s)
+   - JSON field store(s) containing raw document texts
+   - Supporting metadata, for example the search dictionary
+1. The search UI:
+   1. Figures out which index files are needed from the user query
+   1. Retrieves the index files from cache/memory/network requests
+   1. Obtains and ranks the result set
+   1. Finally, retrieves the field stores from cache/memory/network requests progressively to generate result previews